 A few odd jobs here and there training an artificial intelligence or two and you’re on the fast track to nowhere in particular, and nobody cares what happens to you because they barely even know you exist and would rather not care.
 And that’s ultimately what the problem boils down to.
 No one seems to care what happens in the long term, only what works for the next quarter then wonders why there are so many aimless, underpaid, overworked, and angry people rattling establishments all over the West or channeling their anger into conspiracy theories and populism.
 The politicians, CEOs, bankers, and VCs will sagely nod, and sigh “if only somebody did something.”
 Not them, of course.
 But somebody really should figure out where we go from here.

 And it’s important to note that we’ve been here before.
 The gig economy is nothing new.
-It’s the 130 years of factory-driven regular employment that’s the aberration in humanity’s history.
-Industrialization was essentially a transitional period sold to us a source of perpetual jobs and prosperity, but now that it’s coming to an end and machines are taking over, we have very little choice but to the rethink both the 9 to 5 arrangement and the pointless workaholism for the sake of workaholism trying to replace it with temporary busywork that will also likely end up being done by code and machinery.
+It’s the 130 years of factory-driven regular, 9-to-5-30-years-then-retire employment that’s the aberration in humanity’s history.
+Industrialization was essentially a transitional period sold to us as a source of perpetual jobs and prosperity, but now that it’s coming to an end and machines are taking over, we have very little choice but to the rethink both the 9 to 5 arrangement and the pointless workaholism for the sake of workaholism trying to replace it with temporary busywork that will also likely end up being done by code and machinery.
 We have to set our sights higher and think bigger, and at some point we will because we’ll have no choice.
 But the sooner we start, the sooner we can end up with a long term plan for the post-industrial order, saving millions of jobs and maybe even lives.